What Went Wrong With Gaming?

 And as for the poverty thing, just take a peek at what developers are charging for their triple A titles these days — anywhere from $60 up to $100 a pop.
 Consoles are pricier than ever and pc gaming has reached new heights of ridiculous.
 It's incredible how much gamers invest in this hobby just to move a few pixels around a screen.
-The need to constantly upgrade hardware in search of what now amounts to micro-improvements in gaming graphics has become an obssesion worthy of study.
-A system of keeping up with the Jones's and making underperformers feel inadequate has never been so cleverly utilised as this.
+The need to constantly upgrade hardware in search of what now amounts to micro-improvements in gaming graphics has become an obsession worthy of study.
+A system of keeping up with the Jones's and making underperformers feel inadequate has never been so cleverly utilized as this.
 It's pure genius.

 For me personally, I wanted to spend more time on other things, namely writing a series of sci-fi and fantasy novels, and that meant that other time-consuming hobbies had to go.
 But it wasn't a struggle since I was already more than ready to make the switch.

 Even so, as the day of quitting drew nearer, I kept thinking I would fall under the spell of a new title, but the dragging weariness that had built up over decades of video game repetition had taken its toll.

 Maybe Red Dead Redemption 2 would keep the ball rolling?
 Maybe Days Gone?
 How about the next GTA whenever it finally released?